robotpy/robotpy.github.io/faq.md

 ### Is RobotPy compatible with the 2015+ FRCSim/Gazebo Robot Simulator

 Absolutely!
 It's still a bit rough, but you can find more information at the [robotpy-frcsim project](https://github.com/robotpy/robotpy-frcsim).

+### Are there plugins for Eclipse like the other FRC languages?

+Yup!
+Check out the [github project page](https://github.com/robotpy/robotpy-eclipse-plugins) for more information.

 # Competition